Choosing an Assessment

 • WIDA MODEL Online

-Availability: WIDA Consortium (member discount), WIDA International School Consortium (member discount), any U.S.-based state/district/school (for purchase)
+Availability: WIDA Consortium (member discount), any other U.S. state/district/school or international school (for purchase)

 • WIDA MODEL Paper

-Availability: WIDA Consortium (member discount), WIDA International School Consortium (member discount), any U.S.-based state/district/school (for purchase)
+Availability: WIDA Consortium (member discount), any other U.S. state/district/school or international school (for purchase)

 • WIDA MODEL for Kindergarten

-Availability: WIDA Consortium (member discount), WIDA International School Consortium (member discount), any U.S.-based state/district/school (for purchase)
+Availability: WIDA Consortium (member discount), any other U.S. state/district/school or international school (for purchase)

 ACCESS for ELLs